 The non-surgical eyelift and browlift use the injectable treatments to re-establish youthful proportions and rejuvenate tired eyes.
-Often a combination of Botulinum toxin and temporary fillers is used.
+Often a combination of neuromodulator and temporary fillers is used.

 With aging, dark circles and sunken areas appear under the eyes.
 These sunken areas accentuate the appearance of the fatty bags in the lower eyelids, making them more noticeable.

 To correct this, the dark circles or sunken areas of the lower eyelids can be injected with a filler, which would make them less sunken.
 This usually improves the dark circles as there is less shading in this area of the eye; the fatty bags also become less apparent as there is a smoother transition from the eyelid into the cheek area.
 The most common fillers used for this purpose are hyaluronic acid based fillers.
 The lower eyelids are composed of very thin skin and injecting these fillers too superficially can often result in visible lumps, nodules and irregularities.
 The best hyaluronic acid fillers to use are Restylane and Belotero because they are softer and create less lumpiness.
 These fillers also tend not to attract much water thus minimizing the swelling under the eyes.

 Many patients will start with “non-surgical eyelid lifts” in their thirties when these changes start to occur, and continue with them into their late forties.
 Around the fifties the tissues of the eyes become loose and droopy enough that the injections have less of an effect, and this is when they will usually look for surgical options, such as blepharoplasty and/or browlift.